-- During the Stardust Crusaders arc of JoJo's Bizarre Adventure, the heroes have very little information on the Big Bad's Stand because his underling fear him more than death itself.
+- During the Stardust Crusaders arc of JoJo's Bizarre Adventure, the heroes have very little information on the Big Bad's Stand because his underlings fear him more than death itself.
 The most obvious example is Daniel J. D'Arby, who has a mental breakdown after being cornered to spill this information.

 - The next arc demonstrates exactly what would have happened if he did talk, by the way; Dio's implanted cells turn the Nijimura brothers' father into an unkillable blob monster with almost no memories of his former life... almost being the key word here.

 - In Trigun (anime only), when Vash defeats Cold Sniper Caine from the Gung-Ho Guns, he destroys Caine's rifle and gives Caine a chance to surrender.
 Caine, knowing his boss is a Kill All Humans type who loves pulling You Have Failed Me and You Have Outlived Your Usefulness, responds by calmly drawing his backup pistol and shooting himself in the head without a word.

 - In the Lucky Luke book "Billy The Kid", everyone is too scared of him to testify when he's arrested.

 - Common in Diabolik, with mooks and even ordinary citizens being often too scared by mob bosses to testify against them.
 To Ginko, the only thing more frustrating than this when dealing with them is their tendency to piss off Diabolik, resulting in the worst criminal of Clerville either killing them or giving Ginko the evidence he needs.

 - Mass Effect Human Revolution: Whoever Shepard's killer is working for, Harkin thinks their wrath would be worse than anything C-SEC could do.
 Considering double-crossing the Alliance Black Ops could result in a bioroid ripping his head off, himself being replaced by one, or both, it's very justified.